 Like humans, health problems are more common in cats.
 Sometimes, these health issues go serious and can be fatal if you’re not cautious about them.
-Though cats are good at self-maintenance, but as a cat owner, you need to be familiar with the signs and symptoms of common illnesses.
-This will help you to seek veterinary help for your feline friend and take some precautionary measures to minimize the risk when necessary.
-This article will give insight into five (05) most common health problems that frequently affect your cat’s general health.
+Though cats are good at self-maintenance, but as a pet owner, you need to be familiar with the signs and symptoms of common cat health problems.
+This will help you to seek a vet help for your feline friend and take some precautionary measures to minimize the risk when necessary.
+This article will give insight into five (05) most common health problems and common cat diseases that frequently affect your cat’s health.

 1. Feline Obesity

 Cats are usually considered overweight when their weight exceeds 10-20% above their standard body weight.
 And when it exceeds 20% or more above than their ideal body weight, they should be considered obese.
 Also, you can try to feel the backbone and ribs of your cat.
 If you face difficulty while touching these parts, your cat may be overweight or obese.
-Contact your veterinarian to get the ideal body weight chart of your dog.
+Contact your vet to get the ideal body weight chart for your animal.

 Risks of Obesity